richard-ui/b_fitness_store/README.md

 - I defined an upload method in my python code to generate an upload for the image.
 However after displaying to Heroku the images for each recipe would not display
   I then did some research and talked to my mentor, as they suggested that i use a server based application to save an image file.
 I used the 'Cloudinary' application to store my image files their.
 They would then be retrieved from my mongodb database and onto the webpage.

-- There is an issue with the drop down menu when searching for a recipe.
-If the user pressed the search button without selecting an option from the menu, an error would run saying the route is displaying null.
-To fix this, I accidentally was using disabled selected on the dropdown element.
-However when removing this, it fixed the problem and would display the no results found message.

 # Testing